prebid/prebid.github.io/adops/deals.md

       }
     </script>

-If however, the line item is targeted to hb_dealid (without a bidder code), then the simplified creative setup in the [step-by-step instructions](/adops/step-by-step.html#step-2-add-a-creative) will be fine.
+If however, the line item is targeted to `hb_deal` (without a bidder code), then the simplified creative setup in the [step-by-step instructions](/adops/step-by-step.html#step-2-add-a-creative) will be fine.